Shanghai Foreign Language School

 Notre Dame Scholar

-I’m Ruilin “Lynn” Sang, a current junior majoring in English and Economics.
+I’m Ruilin “Lynn” Sang, a current senior majoring in English and Economics.
 At Notre Dame, I can always find myself pursuing my passions in academics and participating in a wide range of activities to help my personal growth.

 Notre Dame has supported me tremendously in my academic pursuit.
 During the summer of my freshman year, I had the opportunity to participate in the highly immersive Summer London Program, where I studied Shakespeare and British history.
 My enthusiasm in literature has also led me to “The Juggler,” the oldest literature and art magazine on campus, where I worked on the selection committee.
 I especially enjoy reading the poetry submissions, for I might come across unique perspectives of people all across the campus.
 Currently, I’m also serving as an Undergraduate Research Assistant at NDIAS.

 I’m actively engaged in service programs on and off campus.
 As a member of the Special Friends organization, I’m paired up with a teenage girl with special needs, with whom I’ve established a close bond through doing activities together.
 Besides, I often contribute my spring/fall breaks to social concerns seminar trips.
 For instance, I’ve volunteered at David School in Kentucky, and at the L’Arche community in D.C.

 Apart from these, I actively participate in many on-campus student groups.
 I’m a member of the Department of Academic Affairs of the Student Government, where we plan academic related activities such as Major’s Night to improve the undergraduate academic experience.
 Since fall 2019, I have served as the Vice President for the English Club, where I mainly organize interesting events for undergraduate English majors, including readings, workshops and mentorship programs.